U.S. drops planned duties on certain steel from China, elsewhere

 Imports of grain-oriented electrical steel from China, including from Baoshan Iron & Steel Co Ltd, had faced the prospect of the highest duties after an earlier Commerce Department determination that they were both being sold in the United States too cheaply and were being produced using unfair government subsidies.

-The complaints were lodged by AK Steel, Allegheny Ludlum and the United Steelworkers union.
+The complaints were lodged by AK Steel, Allegheny Ludlum IPO-ALGL.N and the United Steelworkers union.
+(Reporting by Tim Ahmann, editing by G Crosse)